 Dr. Nico Pronk is the President of HealthPartners Institute, one of the largest medical research and education centers in the Midwest.
 He is also the chief science officer for HealthPartners, a large non-profit, member-governed health system headquartered in Minneapolis.
 Dr. Pronk holds a faculty appointment at the Harvard T.H.
 Chan School of Public Health in Boston, Massachusetts as an Adjunct Professor of Social and Behavioral Sciences.
 His work is focused on connecting evidence of effectiveness with the practical application of programs, practices, policies, and systems that measurably improve population health and well-being.

-He is currently a member of the Community Preventive Services Task Force.
 Dr. Pronk is the Founding and Past President of the International Association for Worksite Health Promotion and is widely published in both the scientific and practice literature.
 Dr. Pronk received his doctorate degree in exercise physiology at Texas A&M University and completed his post-doctoral studies in behavioral medicine at the University of Pittsburgh Medical Center at the Western Psychiatric Institute and Clinic in Pittsburgh, Pennsylvania.

 Jonathan Fielding, MD, MPH, MBA, MA